fossasia/knitting.fossasia.org/README.md

 Open Source Knitting
 =================

-On this page you find an overview of [FOSSASIA][fossasia] Open Source Knitting Projects and you start to [get involved][how-to-contribute].
-You can also can get in touch with us and check out other [projects][other-projects] working on Open Source knitting.
+On this page you find an overview of [FOSSASIA][fossasia] Open Source Knitting Projects and how to start to [get involved][how-to-contribute].

 - [Communication](#communication)
 - [Knitting Projects][project-list]